Generic name: beclomethasone inhalation [ be-kloe-METH-a-sone ]

 Tell your doctor if you are pregnant or breastfeeding.

 How should I use beclomethasone inhalation?

-To reduce the chance of developing a yeast infection, rinse your mouth with water after using beclomethasone.
-Do not swallow.
+To reduce the chance of developing a yeast infection in your mouth, rinse with water (but do not swallow) after using beclomethasone inhalation.

-Store the inhaler device upright (with the mouthpiece on top) at room temperature away from moisture and heat.
-Keep the medicine canister away from open flame or high heat, such as in a car on a hot day.
+Store at room temperature away from moisture and heat.
+Keep the cover on your inhaler when not in use.
+Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.